carriercomm/contracts/agreements/general.md

     1. OKF will issue invoices for the Work on completion, or at intervals as described in the proposal.
-    2. Invoices are payable within 14 days.
-    3. OKF may charge interest on overdue invoices in line with the enacted provisions of the Late Payment of Commercial Debts (Interest) Act.
+    2. Invoices are payable within 14 days. enacted provisions of the Late Payment of Commercial Debts (Interest) Act.
-    4. You shall make payment by BACS transfer or (if agreed in advance with OKF) credit or debit card.
+    3. You shall make payment by BACS transfer or (if agreed in advance with OKF) credit or debit card.
 OKF does not accept cheques.
-    5. Credit and debit card payments are subject to a 2.5% fee.
+    4. Credit and debit card payments are subject to a 2.5% fee.
-    6. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.
+    5. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.

 12. ### Circumstances beyond our control